ssm-lab/hirl-replication-package/README.md

 - `/data`

+  - `phase1-G1-18.xlsx` - Data sheet of 18 participants for phase 1
-  - `data-extracted.xlsx` - Data sheet of 30 participants
+  - - `phase2-G1-18.xlsx` - Data sheet of 18 participants for phase 2

 - `/scripts` – Analysis scripts for the automated analysis of data
 - `/output` – Results of the analyses as used in the article